DrewNaylor/guinget/docs/How-to-use.md

 To mark a package, you can double-click or right-click on it and select `Action>Install`, open the `Package list` menu and select `Selected package>Action>Install`, open the combobox dropdown menu for the package in the `Action` column (may take a few clicks to open the dropdown), or move the cell selection over to the `Action` column and press `spacebar` then use the arrow keys to select `Install`.
 This also applies to marking a package for uninstallation, or for marking a package as one you want to ignore (ignoring is `Do nothing`).

+Using the arrow keys to move the cell selection may not work sometimes, as I had some issue getting it to work during testing.

 Please be aware that [the package context menu may appear in the wrong area](https://github.com/DrewNaylor/guinget/issues/14).

 ## Marking multiple packages